Buying Guide to Eames Style Lounge Chairs (UK 2024)

 Some of these ranges will have finishing only to the outside veneers to save on material costs.
 There are edges to the inside of the shell that are visible, so that unfinished wood may be visible in small corner areas.

-Some of these models may also use PVC for the piping and trim to save on leather costs.
+Some of these models may also use PVC or PU for the piping and trim to the cushions to save on leather costs.
 The leather will be a basic leather.

-It is very much 'luck of the draw' at this price level, as there are some relatively good basic ones or bad basic ones for overall aesthetics and if your budget is tight, then some may be worth exploring as some can be OK for the price point.
+It is very much 'luck of the draw' at this price level, as there can be some reasonably good basic ones or bad basic ones for overall aesthetics and if your budget is tight, then they may be worth exploring as some can be OK for the price point.

 Moving up to high end replica reproduction Eames chairs you can expect to pay £1200 upwards as these aim to be as close as possible in terms of quality of materials used, attention to detail and the overall finish and build.